-Busted: Non-bank lenders are trustworthy home loan providers who help drive competition in Australia’s mortgage market.
+Busted: Non-bank lenders are perfectly trustworthy home loan providers who help drive competition in Australia’s mortgage market.
 They offer borrowers an alternative to getting a loan from a bank, which gives people more choice and often a chance they might otherwise not have - of getting into their own home.

-Non-banks make up a significant proportion of the home loan market, lending $1.2 billion of all home loans written in February 2015.
-That’s 7.6 per cent of all outstanding home loans written in Australia that month.[i]
+Non-banks make up a significant part of the home loan market, lending literally billions of dollars of all the home loan written in Australia1.

-Myth #2: Non-bank lenders only give loans to people with impaired credit
+Myth #2: Non-Bank Lenders only give loans to people with a bad credit history

 Busted: Non-conforming borrowers are from all walks of life, including self-employed people, first time buyers and property investors.

-Busted: Loans offered by non-bank lenders are advertised at competitive interest rates.
-Multiple factors can impact upon what creates the interest rate you get offered including market influences, the nature of the product and our credit assessment requirements.
+Busted: Multiple factors can impact upon what creates the interest rate you get offered including market influences, the nature of the product and credit assessment requirements.

-At Pepper, every home loan application is individually assessed based on its own merits, with the assessment carried out by a real person, not a computer – even with loans for people who have been discharged from bankruptcy or other non-conforming loans.
-This ensures we can provide the right loan options for the borrower’s circumstances and at competitive interest rates.
+At Pepper Money, every home loan application is individually assessed based on its own merits, with the assessment carried out by a real person, not a computer – even with loans for people who have been discharged from bankruptcy or other non-conforming loans.
+This ensures we can provide loan options and interest rates suited to the borrower’s circumstances.

 Busted: The non-bank sector has undergone significant changes in the years following the global financial crisis.

-Non-bank lenders must comply with the same consumer credit rules and regulations as the banks.
-Loan applications will only be approved if the application satisfies Pepper’s loan suitability criteria and credit assessment requirements, including whether the borrower is able to pay the minimum repayments for the loan.
+Non-bank lenders must comply with the same consumer credit rules and regulations as any banks.
+Loan applications will only be approved if the application satisfies Pepper Money’s loan suitability criteria and credit assessment requirements, including whether the borrower is able to pay the minimum repayments for the loan.
 Read more about Pepper’s responsible lending practices.

-Pepper is funded by some of Australia’s leading financial institutions so you can rest easy knowing that we can support your loan with us.
+Plus, Pepper is actually funded by some of Australia’s leading financial institutions so you can rest easy knowing that we can support your loan with us.

-Busted: Non-banks provide a wide range of finance options.
-They offer flexible products and, because of their unique approach to lending, they tailor loans for borrower’s who do not fit the lending criteria of the banks.
+Busted: Non-banks like Pepper Money provide a wide range of finance options.
+They offer more flexible products than the banks and, because of their unique approach to lending, they tailor loans for borrower’s who do not fit the lending criteria of the banks.

-Pepper home loans are available for all sorts of borrowers, from those with full documentation to those working with alternative documentation.
-That's because our approach looks at all aspects of your financial circumstances and credit requirements and our Lending Specialists are happy to help you find the right loan.
+At Pepper Money, our home loans are available for all sorts of borrowers, from those with full documentation to those working with alternative documentation.
+That's because our approach looks at all aspects of a person's financial circumstances and credit requirements and our Lending Specialists are happy to help someone find the right loan for their situation.

-Pepper believes that a healthy home loan market has space for the big banks and non-bank lenders like us: a wide range of lenders improves competitiveness, drives innovation and ultimately gives you more options.
+We believe that a healthy home loan market needs both the big banks and non-bank lenders like us: a wide range of lenders improves competitiveness, drives innovation and ultimately gives people more options.